Dipl.-Ing. Dr. Hildegard Sint

 Juveniles and women make up only a small proportion of the total prison population in Europe, which leads to marginalization.
 The project “Secure architectural prison design for juveniles and women” examines the existing structural and organizational conditions in the prison system from an interdisciplinary perspective, combining criminal sociology, law, and architecture.
 The project takes a gender-sensitive and socio-psychological approach to address the specific needs of these vulnerable groups.
 The overall goal is to improve prison conditions and educational, work, and leisure activities to make it easier for inmates to build a self-determined future.
 The project will therefore develop a set of recommendations that include sustainable, security-related and standardized measures, taking the needs of all user groups into account.

-The interdisciplinary project team is made up of experts from the fields of Architecture – Green Building and Risk and Security Management at the FH Campus Wien, as well as the Institute for the Sociology of Law and Crime at the University of Innsbruck.
+The interdisciplinary project team is made up of experts from the fields of Architecture – Green Building and Risk and Security Management at the Hochschule Campus Wien, as well as the Institute for the Sociology of Law and Crime at the University of Innsbruck.

 The project is divided into four work packages: In addition to project coordination, it includes the theoretical analysis of national and international findings, detailed analyses of the organizational and structural conditions in selected correctional facilities, and the creation of a structural and organizational recommendation guide.